 - As soon as you do this:

-- The next time someone whose role requires login approval tries to log in on any browser or device, Populi will automatically send a passcode to her mobile phone (or an authenticator app will generate one); she'll need to enter it in order to log in.
+- The next time someone whose role requires login approval tries to log in on any browser or device, the authenticator app will generate a passcode; she'll need to enter it in order to log in.

 - Users whose roles allow login approval can enable it in their own personal Populi settings.